List of The Young and the Restless characters introduced in the 2000s: Emily Peterson

-In January 2012, Patty began posing as Emily again to attempt to win Jack away from Genevieve Atkinson, his fiancée.
-However, Jack turns who he thinks is Emily down telling her he loves Genevieve.
-Patty then has plans to shoot Genevieve, whom she had been working for as a housekeeper for months before under the alias Myrna Murdock.
+In January 2012, Patty began posing as Emily again to attempt to win Jack away from Genevieve Atkinson (Genie Francis), his fiancée.
+However, Jack turns "Emily" down, telling her he loves Genevieve.
+Patty plans to shoot Genevieve, whom she had been working for as a housekeeper for months before under the alias Myrna Murdock.
 However, Patty arrives at Genevieve's house only to find that she is writing him a Dear John letter all before leaving town.
 Meanwhile, Tucker, who had spoken to someone he thought was Emily earlier that day, discovers the real Emily at Crimson Lights, who arrived in town for a psychiatrist conference.
 Emily discovers that Patty has been impersonating her once again.
 She later confronts Patty at the police station, though Patty is soon imprisoned in a mental facility.
 Emily has not been seen since; she presumably returned home to Chicago.